WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 - It can mean the time that user gets its finger down to the picker.
 - It can mean the time that user gets its finger up from the picker.
-- It can mean the time that the code changes the value of `$selection`.
+- It can mean the time that the code changes the value of $selection.

 Each of these leads to different solutions.